 In accordance with a resolution passed at the 12th Annual General Meeting on the share capital of STRABAG SE has been reduced by the cancellation of 4,000,000 own shares as per 22 July 2016.
-The share capital thus amounts to € 110,000,000.00, divided into 109,999,997 bearer shares with voting rights and three registered shares with voting rights each representing a proportion of the share capital amounting to € 1.00.
-A resolution was also taken at the 12th Annual General Meeting authorising the acquisition of own shares, subject to approval by the Supervisory Board of STRABAG SE.
+The share capital thus amounts to € 110,000,000.00, divided into 109,999,997 bearer shares with voting rights and three registered shares with voting rights each representing a proportion of the share capital amounting ves STRABAG to be on the right path toward an EBIT margin of 3 %. to € 1.00.
+A resolution was also taken at the 12th year's increase continue to show good development, says S&P. The agency recognised the progress made in increasing profitability, especially in the area of risk management, and belieto € 1.00.
+A resolution was also taken at the $12^{m}$ Annual General Meeting authorising the acquisition of own shares, subject to approval by the Supervisory Board of STRABAG SE.
 On 15 July 2016, the Supervisory Board agreed to this.
 The question of whether and to what extent the Management Board of STRABAG SE will make use of the authorisation remains open.